Gelatin Bubbles

 As I began this project, I blew up some small balloons into varying sizes (1 inch to 3 inches in diameter).

 I did my best to shape them into circles.
 But you know what?
-BALLOONS AREN’T CIRCLES!
+BALLOONS AREN’T SPHERES!
 They’re oblong.
 My makeshift way around this was to tie the knot very high up on the neck of the balloon.

 image of a small balloon being partially inflated so that it's circular